sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
      --confusion-matrix PATH
-                           Write the confusion matrix as a CSV file.
+                           Write the confusion matrix as a CSV file where rows indicate actual class and columns indicate prediction class.

 train-cnv-caller
 ================